-For the system as a whole to meet the externally supplied goals, supervisors must communicate to ensure all of the sub-parts are performing satisfactorily.
-Supervisor-to-supervisor communication serves two functions.
+For the system as a whole to meet the externally supplied goals, supervisors must communicate with their subordinates to ensure all of the sub-parts are performing satisfactorily.
+Supervisor-tosubordinate communication serves two functions.
 First, it disseminates the "tasks" and goals to lower-level nodes, either to workers or other supervisors.
 Second, it allows a supervisor to assess the performance of its subordinates to ensure they are meeting their goals.

-Along the downward path, the supervisor assigns data and specifies associated goals (potentially as SLOs in Rome [15]); it does not specify mechanisms.
+Along the downward path, the supervisor assigns data and specifies associated goals (e.g., as SLOs in Rome [13]); it does not specify mechanisms.
 This use of goals allows the higher level supervisor to ignore the details of lower-level mechanisms.
 Additionally, it allows intent to be passed as part of the assignment.
 By communicating intent down the tree, lower nodes gain the ability to assess their performance relative to goals as they internally optimize.
+In addition to communicating assignments, supervisors may also transmit potential future assignments.
+This could be used to evaluate "what if..." scenarios, allowing supervisors to tune based on performance predictions from its workers.

 There are three types of information that we desire from the upward communication path.
 First, lower-level nodes need to provide workload information to their supervisor.
 This information encapsulates not only workload characteristics, but also how they (possibly a subtree of nodes) are performing relative to the desired goals.
 Second, some information regarding the capabilities of the subtree should be provided.
-Due to the workload-dependent nature of such a specification, this is likely only an approximation, but may be helpful to the supervisor node as it attempts to optimize.
+Due to the workload-dependent nature of such a specification, this is likely only an approximation, but may be helpful to the supervisor node as it attempts to tune.
 Third, it is desirable for lower-level nodes to be able to provide predictions about potential configurations.
 If supervisors are able to ask, "How well would you meet your goals if I added workload X?", optimization can likely be sped up considerably.
 In addition to speeding up the process, poor decisions can be pruned without inflicting a performance penalty on the system via trial-and-error.